-- (iii) The ratio of the horizontal dimension in a given storey over the corresponding dimension in a successive storey does not exceed 1.5 (with the exception of the uppermost storey and non-structural elements) - (iv) The building does not present significantly asymmetric distribution of stiffness in plan, in any storey. - (v) The building does not present asymmetric distribution of mass or stiffness. - (vi) The building has a system for resisting seismic actions in two, approximately perpendicular with each other, directions. - b.
+- (v) The building does not present asymmetric distribution of mass or stiffness. - (vi) The building has a system for resisting seismic actions in two, approximately perpendicular with each other, directions. - b.
 Independently of the applicability of conditions i, iii, iv and v of the preceding paragraph, provided that no substantial damage exists and for assessment purposes (only), the application of the static elastic method is permitted.
-In this case, the epistemic (modeling) safety factors γ{Sd} prescribed in § 4.5.1 shall be increased by 0.15.
+In this case, the epistemic (modeling) safety factors $\gamma{Sd}$ prescribed in § 4.5.1 shall be increased by 0.15.